Menu

 print(f"Temperature {temp}: {result}")

-Other Parameters Worth Knowing
+What Other Parameters Are Worth Knowing?

-max_tokens caps how long the response can be.
-Set it too low and the model cuts off mid-sentence.
-For structured extraction, 500–1000 tokens is plenty.
-For long-form content, go with 2000–4000.
+max_tokens caps how long the reply can be.
+Set it too low and you’ll get cut-off sentences.
+For extraction tasks, 500–1000 tokens is enough.
+For long-form writing, go 2000–4000.

 from pydantic import BaseModel